Transmatter/.github/profile/README.md

 🍿 Fun facts - Oralita is Oat, Donut is Pun, we also use the [gitmogi](https://gitmoji.dev/) for commit message guideline

-🧙 Remember, We shall pass this Senior project (CMU/CAMT/SE499)
+🧙 This Senior project (CMU/CAMT/SE499), was approved by CAMT CMU

 🏛 you can read our proposal [here](https://docs.google.com/document/d/1A4oO1r4RZkHo-kBiyzr6v-YR1UKFiMIxMvHI3Gw1kxk/edit?usp=sharing)